kinaklub/next.filmfest.by/README.md

 4. Give postgres 20-30 seconds to initialize

-4. Create a local user:

-    ```
-    docker-compose run web createsuperuser
-    ```

-5. Visit http://127.0.0.1:8000/ in your web browser
+5. Visit http://127.0.0.1:8000/ in your web browser, superuser `admin:111111` should have already been created.

 ### Recreating development environment

 If one wants to recreate their development environment from scratch and one doesn't care about the existing data in database, one needs to:

-1. stop all the containers:
+1. remove all the containers, purge all the data:

     ```
-    docker-compose stop
+    docker-compose down
     ```

-2. remove containers
+2. rebuild images

     ```
-    docker-compose rm -r
-    ```

-3. rebuild images

-    ```
     docker-compose build
     ```

-4. use quickstart guide above for setting up the development environment
+3. use quickstart guide above for setting up the development environment

 ### Testing code